SamuelBrucksch/open360tracker/README.md

 Heading, Target, PID Values

-To set a value enter these in the serial monitor:
+To set a value enter this in the serial monitor:

 h90 = Target 90°